A Beginner’s Guide To Getting Started With Grappling

 Throwing punches is part of the game, the striking game and you should be working them.
 Can just knowing how to throw punches be enough in a fight?
 Of course not.
 Again, if you’re fighting a trained fighter, then they’ll know how to counter, not to mention the experience level they have on you.

 Look, real combat is not to be taken lightly.
 You don’t need a gun to kill or maim someone.
 This is not a game, sport, or match.
-Real grappling techniques if used, means no rules and no ref to interrupt.
+Real grappling techniques if used mean no rules and no ref to interrupt.
 There’s no crowd cheering.
 It’s devastating and potent, a hard pill to swallow for whoever ends up on the ground in the clutches of a grappler.

 Maybe you’re thinking your martial art is superior to everything else, or that your kick will send who’s trying you flying like in the matrix, or maybe you’ll just throw your chi in the form of a psychic blast and knock your enemy unconscious.

 This isn’t for joking matters.
-There’s people who actually believe these things.
-I had someone try to convince me with a halfhearted magician’s smile and a hunger for Benjamins that his system was complete.
+There are people who actually believe these things.
+I had someone try to convince me with a halfhearted magician’s smile and a pang of hunger for Benjamins that his system was complete.
 The point is that there’s no complete system.

 Either they focus on striking or grappling techniques, and if they implement both, then we’ve just crossed over into mixed martial arts.